manju053/charts-example/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## What more can be done
+1. We can include feature to auto detect the user location and show weather details
+2. UI can be enhanced
+3. An interceptor can be added to add api key as query parameter for each weather request